 What is the wait time of Oklahoma Family Based Immigration Law?

 The waiting time is determined by the Department of State’s visa bulletin that is issued every month

 If there is an immediate immigrant visa available due to be being an immediate relative or the waiting time being over, a relative is either available for consular processing or adjustment of status.
 Adjustment of Status is the process of gaining lawful permanent residence while present in the United States.
 On the other hand, consular processing is the process of gaining lawful permanent residence or an immigrant visa at a U.S. port of entry.

 Experience the Fry & Elder Difference

-Whether you have questions about Oklahoma family based immigration law or any other immigration law issue, we encourage you to contact Fry & Elder today to set up a consultation with Fry & Elder immigration law attorneys Lorena Rivas and Ruth Calvillo.
+Whether you have questions about Oklahoma family based immigration law or any other immigration law issue, we encourage you to contact Fry & Elder today to set up a consultation with Fry & Elder immigration law attorney Lorena Rivas.

 Fry & Elder is not just one of the most decorated firms in Oklahoma, but in the United States.
 Fry & Elder has been named to the U.S. News & World Report’s exclusive list of Best Law Firms from 2014-2018.

 Lorena Rivas is the firm’s lead counsel in immigration law matters, and is an accomplished and experienced trial lawyer.
 Rivas is a member of the American Immigration Lawyers Association (AILA) and Hispanic National Bar Association (HNBA).

 Her work at Fry & Elder is focused on the legal representation of individuals who are facing the numerous and complicated immigration laws in the United States in affirmative and defensive immigration policies before the Department of Homeland Security.